 This recipe is courtesy of Gina Marie’s Kitchen blog.
-I came across this in June and have been holding on to it for the perfect occasion.
-Everyone loved it and it will definitely become a Fall staple in my household.
-Next time I am going to try adding a little more corn, maybe 1/2 of another can.
-I did use two tomatoes instead of one, and could have used a little more even – I love the fresh aspect of this dip!
+I came across this a while back and have been holding on to it for the perfect occasion.
+Everyone loved it and it will definitely become a fall staple in my house.

 2 cups shredded Cheddar cheese